Privacy in Speech Technology: Protections

 An advantage of an adversarial configuration is that the designer can specifically choose which type of threat and information category is removed from the data.
 The system can also be optimized end-to-end, such that all components are jointly optimized for the best performance.
 This can lead to an efficient model in terms of the trade-off between computational cost and output quality.

-The principal issue with adversarial training is that it does not give any \changed{formal assurances} of privacy (cf. \cref{sec:objprivacy}).
-The best it can do is to demonstrate the extent to which the chosen adversarial model was unable to extract private side information from the chosen category of private information.
+The principal issue with adversarial training is that {theoretical frameworks for certifying performance (e.g.~\cite{NEURIPS2023_e8b0c97b}) are not yet widely accepted and there are thus no} formal assurances of privacy (cf. \cref{sec:objprivacy}).
+The best it can do is to demonstrate the extent to which the chosen adversarial model was unable to extract private side information from the selected category of private information.
 We can thus expect that some other attacker with a better model could still extract private side-information \emph{and} that other categories of private information are potentially present in the bottleneck output.